 The filter bags in the filter are automatically cleaned by reverse air regeneration fans that operate periodically.
 The cleaning interval can be adjusted via a selector switch in the filter control panel.

-Upon shut day (ie stop button pressed), a cleanup cycle is initiated to ensure the filter bags are clean when the system next starts up.
+Upon shut down (ie stop button pressed), a cleanup cycle is initiated to ensure the filter bags are clean when the system next starts up.

 Dust from 2HJ Filter